Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/07-Layout-Essentials/Readme.md

 ## UITableView

-Use for list content, where amount of elements could be arbitrary large Ideal for uniform content
+Use for list content, where amount of elements could be arbitrary large.
+Ideal for uniform content.

 ## UICollectionView